 - 12 steps for planning a sustainable building project

 To achieve a more eco-friendly industry, we need to look at the materials we’re using.
 The energy required for production, reusability and longevity of materials comes into play.
 Ideally, we’d also source more materials locally or closer to home, to reduce the effect that freight and transportation have on the planet.

 Sustainable building materials are resource-efficient and environmentally responsible, using less water and lowering the carbon footprint of a home.
-In the last year, the green materials market grew 10.1%, and it’s expected to grow by more than $100 billion by 2025.
+The global green building materials market is projected to grow from $422.27 billion in 2023 to $951.15 billion by 2030, at a CAGR of 12.3%.
 That’s good news for tradespeople wanting to establish sustainable practices, but you’ll need some insight before you start sourcing.

 When choosing sustainable building materials, tradespeople should ask themselves questions like:

 - Is this material going to stand the test of time, or will it likely need to be replaced with great frequency?

 - Will this material help reduce a building’s energy consumption?

 - What is the cost in natural resources and nonrenewable energy required to work with this material?